vphantom/pyritephp-example/DEVELOPERS.md

 When an empty or root URL is processed, the route will resolve to `main`, therefore to event `route/main`.

 Any URL not resolvable to an event handler will yield an HTTP 404 error.

+**Note:** A root-level route 2 characters long is removed from the path and used as a language code.
+Therefore, if you specify a handler for a 2-character path, it will match on the *second* level of any URL: `/aa/bb/cc` would set the language to `aa` (for templating) and trigger `route/bb+cc`.

 ## Events